 Private pilots can help ATC by installing a transponder in their aircraft.
 The difference between a non-transponder equipped aircraft and one with a transponder is substantial.
-A final thought...your operative altitude-encoding transponder can help Traffic Alert and Collision Avoidance System (TCAS) equipped C-5M and C-17A aircrews see and avoid you.
+Your operative altitude-encoding transponder can help Traffic Alert and Collision Avoidance System (TCAS) equipped C-5M and C-17A aircrews see and avoid you.

-Depiction of aircraft information, provided by an aircraft's transponder, as displayed on the controller's screen.
+Depiction of aircraft information, provided by an aircraft's transponder, as displayed on the controller's screen